NCAS-CMS/cfa-conventions/source/cfa.md

 ## Identification of Conventions

-Files that follow this version of the CFA Conventions must indicate this by setting the NetCDF User’s Guide (NUG) [NUG] defined global attribute **`Conventions`** to a string value that contains `"CFA-0.6"`, in addition to any other conventions that define other aspects of the file structure and metadata.
+Files that follow this version of the CFA Conventions must indicate this by setting the NetCDF User’s Guide [NUG] defined global attribute **`Conventions`** to a string value that contains `"CFA-0.6"`, in addition to any other conventions that define other aspects of the file structure and metadata.
 For instance, a dataset which follows CF-1.9 and also CFA-0.6 could have a **`Conventions`** attribute of `"CF-1.9 CFA-0.6"`.

 ## Terminology

+**aggregation variable**

+A netCDF variable that does not contain its own data, rather it contains instructions on how to create its data as an aggregation of data from other sources.

 **aggregated data**

 The data of an *aggregation variable* that exists as a set of instructions on how to build an array from one or more other arrays stored elsewhere.

-**aggregation variable**

-A netCDF variable that does not contain its own data, rather it contains instructions on how to create its data as an aggregation of data from other sources.

 **fragment**